pbuckner/x-plane_plugins/XPython/docs/source/development/plugins.rst

 They have access to the same SDK calls, receive the same messages, and must follow the same set of rules.

-They differ in where they are place in the filesystem, and when they are
+They differ in where they are placed in the filesystem, and when they are
 intialized:

  ========= ================================ =============================